AaronCQL/doconuxt/docs/content/index.md

 <callout type="danger" title="warning">

-**Expect bugs and breaking changes before a stable version is released!** Head to the [alternatives](#alternatives) section if you need a tried and tested solution.
+**This is still largely experimental; expect bugs and breaking changes before a stable version is released!** Head to the [alternatives](#alternatives) section if you need a production ready solution.

 </callout>